dqops/dqo/docs/examples/stability/table-availability.md

 - error: 5
 - fatal: 10

-If you want to learn more about checks and threshold levels, please refer to the [DQO concept section](../../dqo-concepts/checks/index.md).
+If you want to learn more about checks and threshold levels, please refer to the [DQOps concept section](../../dqo-concepts/checks/index.md).

 **VALUE**